CandyCoded/CandyCoded/README.md

 #### DrawLines

-Takes either an array or list of `Vector3`s and draws them using [`UnityEngine.Debug.DrawLine`](https://docs.unity3d.com/ScriptReference/Debug.DrawLine.html).
+Draws an array (or list) of vectors with Unity's [`Debug.DrawLine`](https://docs.unity3d.com/ScriptReference/Debug.DrawLine.html) method.
 DrawLines contains the same display parameters as Unity's DrawLine method: color, duration and depthTest.

 **Color:** Color of lines.